 Aisiri Amin is a journalist specialising in social justice, gender issues and culture.
 She has written for The Hindu and worked as a freelance writer for websites such as Food ‘n’ Culture and Crave Bits.
 Social wallflower and an idealist at the core, she lives on books, tea and hope (in that particular order).

 Julia Migné is a multimedia journalist and wildlife photographer specialising in environmental issues and odd hobbies.
 She has written for Africa Geographic and BBC Wildlife among others.
 An endless traveller, she swears that she would visit one country for each letter of the alphabet.

 Nikhil Sreekandan is a journalist with the desire to explore life through the stories he chases; an engineer who realised the world of words to be his home.
 What started out as covering Manchester United for United Rant, journalism is now a full-time profession.
 When not lost in cinema, contemporary literature or his earphones, there’s a genuine attempt at ‘giving chase’, and the chase is beautiful.

 Portia Ladrido is a multimedia journalist specialising in countercultures and social justice.
 She has written for Radio Times, Because London, Very Nearly Almost, The Metropolist, and other independent publications.
 She’s usually looking for new exhibitions to visit, new social media trends to try, new books to read, and new gummy bear flavours to munch on until she falls asleep.

-We are based in London, England but our contributors are practising journalists from all over the globe.
+We are based in England, UK but our contributors are practising journalists from all over the globe.
 If you want to contribute for INKLINE – no matter where you are in the world – feel free to contact us here.